jonathanscholtes/Fabric-Foundry-Insight-Presentation-Agents/README.md

-# Conversational Agents for Operational Data with Microsoft Fabric and Foundry
+# Insight & Presentation Agents for Operational Data with Microsoft Fabric and Foundry
 ### End-to-End Example: Natural-Language Insight Discovery and Presentation Generation

 > [!WARNING]